1. Analyse and define your topic

-Use encyclopaedias to find background information on your subject.
+Use encyclopaedias and dictionaries to find background information on your subject.

-The Library has many useful general and subject specific dictionaries.
-Try searching Findit for encyclopaedia and <your discipline>.
-For example, a keyword search for encyclopaedia and microbiology will find encyclopaedias in that field.
+Try searching Findit for 'encyclopaedia and <your discipline>'.
+For example, a keyword search for 'encyclopaedia and microbiology' will find encyclopaedias in that field.

-Findit has made it easy to find resources.
+Findit makes it easy to find resources.
 Simply enter the keywords from your topic and it will search across most of the Library's resources including books and journal articles.

-Our subject librarians have created a series of subject guides that provide direction when performing more in-depth literature searches.
+Our subject guides provide direction when performing more in-depth literature searches.

 Evaluate your resources in terms of relevance, currency, reliability and accuracy.